6. Klesse College of Engineering and Integrated Design

 EGR 3323.
 Applied Engineering Analysis II.
 (3-1) 3 Credit Hours.

-Prerequisite: EGR 2323.
 Application of mathematical principles to the analysis of engineering problems using vector differential and integral calculus, partial differential equations, and Fourier series; complex variables; discrete mathematics; and use of software tools.
 One hour of problem solving recitation.
+(EGR 2313 cannot be a substitution for EGR 3323.
+Credit cannot be earned for both EGR 3323 and EGR 2313.)
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 EGR 3351.
 Junior Participation in Engineering Projects in Community Service (EPICS).
 (1-2) 1 Credit Hour.

-Prerequisite: Upper-division standing.
 Continuation of Engineering Projects in Community Service (EPICS).
 The responsibilities of juniors include working with the seniors in the planning and organization of the project, contributing to the design process, problem solving by contributing expertise from their discipline, meeting with the customer, and the mentorship of sophomores and freshmen.
 The EPICS procedures manual provides information on expected relative workload for students.
 May be repeated for credit.
-Differential Tuition: $55.
+This course has Differential Tuition.

 EGR 3352.
 Junior Participation in Engineering Projects in Community Service (EPICS).
 (2-2) 2 Credit Hours.